Instagram Knockout Dolly Castro Busts Out Of Slinky Black Dress & Fans Are In Love

 “Looks good on you,” another adoring Instagram user remarked.

-Dolly’s followers know that she’s more than just a pretty face.
-In fact, she often inspires her fans to get moving and lead a healthy lifestyle, often posting motivating quotes and messages along the way.
+Dolly’s followers know that she’s more than just a pretty face, however.
+In fact, she often inspires her fans to get moving and lead a healthy lifestyle, posting motivating quotes and messages along the way.

 “There is no ideal age to start.
 You can be 20 and be married.
 You can be 30 and start studying.
 You can be 40 and learn to drive.
 You can be 50 and start going to the gym.
 You can be 60 and travel by plane for the first time.
 It’s never too late or too early.
-Do it when you’re ready to start And no matter what others think,” Castro told her followers in a recent Instagram post caption.
+Do it when you’re ready to start And no matter what others think,” Dolly told her followers in a recent Instagram post caption.

-“To be the person we want to be, we have to do the things that person would do,” she said in the a separate Instagram post.
+“To be the person we want to be, we have to do the things that person would do,” she said in a separate Instagram post.

-Meanwhile, fans can see more of Dolly Castro by following the social media sensation on her Instagram account, which she updates often.
+Fans can see more of Dolly by following the social media sensation on her Instagram account, which she updates often.

 Delivered To Your INBOX